pchalasani/cascadog/README.md

  ( (/ (* ?a 10) ?b ) :> ?c))
 ```

-The last 2 clauses above will cause errors since cascalog variables can
+The last 2 predicates above will cause errors since cascalog variables can
-only appear at the *top level* of a clause.
+only appear at the *top level* of a predicate.
 To get around we go through
 the tedious process of defining a separate mapop or a filter-op.
 This is
 particularly irksome when trying to run ad-hoc queries on cluster data
 for example.